What is HealthyVOICES?

 - How does their identification as “serial participants,” professional “guinea pigs,” or “lab rats” influence their behavior, including how they take care of their bodies?

-We have enrolled into the HealthyVOICES project 180 healthy volunteers with different levels of experience participating in Phase I studies.
-Over the course of a three-year period, they participate in five interviews and maintain “clinical trial diaries,” surveys recording their ongoing participation in Phase I studies.
-These two sources of data allows us to compare how they talk about their clinical trial activity in their semi-structured interviews with their actual behavior as represented by their CTDs.
+Over the course of a three-year period, healthy volunteers who enrolled in the HealthyVOICES project participated in five interviews and maintained “clinical trial diaries” (CTDs), surveys recording their participation in Phase I studies.
+These two sources of data have allowed us to compare how participants talk about their clinical trial activity in their semi-structured interviews with their actual behavior as represented by their CTDs.

-HealthyVOICES is funded by a grant from the National Institute of General Medical Sciences of the National Institutes of Health.
+HealthyVOICES was funded by a grant from the National Institute of General Medical Sciences of the National Institutes of Health.